 In response to the pandemic, we enacted business continuity plans in Shanghai, China and across the U.S., mandated that our employees work from home, required contractors to work remotely and implemented strict travel restrictions.
 To date, our U.S. employees have been successful in maintaining our operations in a remote work environment and our offices in China have since reopened consistent with local guidelines.
-While we experienced disruption in staffing levels at our third-party call centers across the globe during March and the second quarter of 2020 staffing level have been restored to appropriate levels and we continue to monitor the situation, as we evaluate future operating plans.
+While we experienced disruption in staffing levels at our third-party call centers across the globe in the first half of 2020, staffing levels have been restored to appropriate levels and we continue to monitor the situation, as we evaluate future operating plans.